Notifications

 Overview

-This directive describes the conditions under which managers or opted out or excluded employees qualify for maternity, parental or adoption leave, the duration and starting date of the leave, benefit coverage during the leave, entitlement to illness benefits before and during the leave, and what happens when they return to work.
+This directive describes the conditions under which non-union employees qualify for maternity, parental or adoption leave, the duration and starting date of the leave, employee responsibilities to ensure continued benefits coverage during the leave, entitlement to illness benefits before and during the leave, maternity and parental top-up plan benefits to Employment Insurance benefits, and what happens when the employee returns to work.

 Conditions for leave

-An employee will be granted leave without pay if:
+An employee will be granted Leave of Absence Without Pay if:

-- the employee gives at least two weeks of notice; and
+• The employee gives at least 2 weeks of notice; and

-- the employee has worked at least ninety (90) days as of the date of confinement, or as of receipt of the child in the case of adoption; and
+• The employee has worked at least 90 days as of the date of confinement, or as of receipt of the child in the case of adoption; and

 Duration of leave